 Yes, each plan includes a corresponding amount of Munch Money.

-Munch Money may be used at any dining outlets during normal hours of operation.
-Munch Money not used during the semester is lost at the conclusion of that semester.
+Munch Money may be used at any dining outlets during normal hours of operation, and does not transfer to the next semester.

 Yes!
 Off-campus students are able, though not required, to purchase any of our standard meal plans.
 There is also a special meal plan designed specifically with the needs of off-campus students in mind: the Block 75 plan.
 The Block 75 provides 75 meals per semester with $150 in munch money.

 The Block 75 is optimal for students who primarily cook for themselves, but occasionally want to eat on campus in between classes.
 This plan is available for current students who do not reside in residence halls or in university-owned fraternity chapter houses.
 These students include: